 Recreate your Mailchimp campaigns in ConvertKit

-Setting up your Mailchimp email campaigns’ send settings in your ConvertKit sequences.
+Setting up your Mailchimp email campaigns’ send schedules in your ConvertKit Sequence.

 Recreate your Mailchimp automations in ConvertKit